-The following is intended to provide a general description of the procedures used by the State of Wisconsin Investment Board (SWIB) in evaluating and managing securities class action claims as an asset of the trust funds.
+The following is intended to provide a general description of the procedures used by the State of Wisconsin Investment Board (SWIB) in evaluating and managing securities litigation and certain other class action or related claims as an asset of the trust funds.

-While SWIB acknowledges that it may have a fiduciary duty to pursue legal action to recover on a claim, it also takes into consideration that most (if not all) of these claims will be prosecuted by the class action bar whether or not SWIB takes an active role.
+While SWIB acknowledges that it has a fiduciary duty to take reasonable actions to collect on legal claims held as a trust fund asset, SWIB also takes into consideration that most (if not all) of these securities-related claims will be prosecuted by the class action bar whether or not SWIB takes an active role, including as lead plaintiff.

 SWIB SECURITIES CLASS ACTION PROCEDURES

 SWIB acknowledges that is has a fiduciary duty to take reasonable actions to collect on legal claims held as a trust fund asset.
-A process for identifying, filing and collecting on class action claims shall be maintained by legal staff in accordance with these procedures.
-The process is intended to identify situations where the expected additional return or benefits from playing an active role in prosecuting a claim rises to the level that merits investment and legal staff jointly conducting a cost-benefit analysis of pursuing a proactive litigation strategy.
-The process contemplates that input from relevant investment staff will be obtained prior to initiation of any SWIB legal action that impacts portfolio holdings or strategy.
+A process for identifying, filing, and collecting on class action claims shall be maintained by legal staff in accordance with these procedures.
+The process is intended to identify situations where the expected additional return or benefits from playing an active role as lead or derivative plaintiff or through other litigation strategy in prosecuting a claim rises to the level that merits investment and legal staff jointly conducting a cost-benefit analysis of pursuing a proactive litigation strategy.
+The process contemplates that input from relevant investment staff will be obtained prior to initiation of any legal action that impacts SWIB portfolio holdings or strategy.

 Initial Case Evaluation

-whether the company appears to have engaged in fraud or other serious illegal conduct;
+whether the company is alleged to have engaged in fraud or other serious illegal conduct;

-expected discovery demands and distraction of investment staff from their primary function if SWIB became involved in litigation;
+expected demands and distraction of investment management staff from their primary function if SWIB became involved in protracted litigation;